lmorg/murex/gen/root/README.inc.md

       - title: Expressions
         icon: hashtag
         details: |-
-          Murex treats variables as expressions, allowing you to perform calculations and evaluations directly within the shell.
-This feature helps to avoid accidental bugs caused by spaces or incorrect syntax, providing a more reliable and predictable scripting experience.
+          Smarter handling of variables and expressions to avoid accidental bugs caused by spaces or incorrect syntax.
+Resulting in a more reliable and predictable scripting experience.
           <br/><br/>
           <strong>Never worry about file names with weird characters, nor running equations in "bc" again.</strong>
         link: parser/